vegaprotocol/vega/PROCESS.md

 #### Verify Conventional Commits Job

 This job will run on all pull requests that are not created by the Renovate Bot.
-A simple [third party GitHub Action](https://github.com/webiny/action-conventional-commits) checks sure all commit messages adhere to the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.2/) specification.
+A [third party GitHub Action](https://commitsar.aevea.ee/usage/github/) checks sure all commit messages adhere to the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.2/) specification.

 #### Verify Linked Issue Job